28 Sights in Chiba, Japan (with Map and Images)

 Show sight on map

-Chiba City Showa no Mori is an urban park (general park) located in Midori-ku, Chiba City, Chiba Prefecture, Japan.
+Showa no Mori, Chiba City is an urban park (general park) located in Midori Ward, Chiba City, Chiba Prefecture, Japan.
 The park is not attached to the name.
-With a site area of about 100 ha, it is the largest park in Chiba City, and has many facilities such as a plaza, playground, campground, baseball field, tennis courts, cycling course, walking course, observatory, outdoor facilities, and accommodation facilities.
-Ruins are also preserved in the park, and the Ogiudō site is designated as a prefectural designated historic site.
-Part of the park has been designated as the Prefectural Kujukuri Nature Park, and has been selected as one of the 100 best urban parks in Japan and one of the 500 best attractions of Boso.
+With a site area of about 100 hectares, it is the largest park in Chiba City, and has many facilities such as a plaza, playground, campground, baseball field, tennis courts, cycling courses, walking trails, observatories, outdoor facilities, and accommodations.
+Ruins are also preserved in the park, and the Ogiudo ruins are designated as a prefectural designated historic site.
+Part of the park is designated as a prefectural Kujukuri Nature Park, and it has been selected as one of the 100 best urban parks in Japan and one of the 500 attractions of Boso.

 Wikipedia: 千葉市昭和の森公園 (JA)